ViRu-ThE-ViRuS/configs/README.md

 **To Reproduce**:

 - run `update_config.sh` (might require sudo access), to copy over config files
-- run `nvim +Ps`, to install plugins
-- restart neovim
+- all plugins and dependencies should be installed on next launch. restart when complete

 **NOTE:** i recommend using `checkhealth` to make sure everything is setup and ready to go